-12. Documentation of time: Students may not leave the school premises during regular hours without a Learning Leader's permission.

-a.
-Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out.

-b.
-Future Professional who leave the school premises for less than 10 minutes must sign the sign-out break sheet.
+- 12. Documentation of time: Students may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on - the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professional who leave the school premises for less than 10 minutes must sign the sign-out break sheet - c.

-c.
 Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
-Future Professional will not receive credit for the hour if they fail to clock in/out for lunch.

-- 13. Future Professionals can not clock in or out for another Future Professional. - 14.
+Future Professional will not receive credit for the hour if - they fail to clock in/out for lunch. - 13.
+Future Professionals can not clock in or out for another Future Professional. - 14.
 Future Professionals can not ask others to clock them in or out. - 15.
-Future Professionals must keep a record of all services performed each day on the or digitally via the Skilltracker.
+Future Professionals must keep a record of all services performed each day on the or digitally via the Skill-tracker.

-PROFESSIONAL IMAGE/DRESS CODE
+DRESS CODE - PROFESSIONAL IMAGE

+We are in the fashion industry.
+You are your very own walking, talking advertisement for your business.
+Build your brand.
+Your hair, make-up and clothes send a message to your guests.
+You have decided to become part of the beauty industry and with that comes looking the part.

-All Future Professionals must adhere to the following professional dress code while in attendance:
+All Future Professionals are required to adhere to the following dress code while in attendance: